 On the APM side of the equation, such tools were traditionally focused on production operations.
 But as more organizations adopt DevOps models, APM tools and capabilities (as shown in Figure 2) are expanding from operations into development.
-Development and testing environments now bear close technical resemblance to production environments, which makes APM easier to expand and implement.
+Dev/Test environments now bear close technical resemblance to production environments, which makes APM easier to expand and implement.
 This helps enable development to take advantage of traditionally production-oriented APM capabilities such as:

-- · Low overhead and reduced cost monitoring - Management of complex dependencies and end-user experience - Highly scalable and flexible deployments with effective collaboration across development and operations
+- Low overhead and reduced cost monitoring - · Management of complex dependencies and end-user experience - · Highly scalable and flexible deployments with effective collaboration across development and operations

-As one chief information officer (CIO) of a retail organization summarized, "You're increasing productivity because you're giving the users their applications faster.
+As one chief information officer (CIO) summarized, "You're increasing productivity because you're giving the users their applications faster.
 You're reducing IT resources and getting more things done."